fandora-network/docs/docs/contribute/community-maintainers.md

 slug: community-maintainers
 ---

-The following is a list of regular contributors to the Polygon Wiki that include their contact information.
+The following is a list of regular contributors to the fandora Wiki that include their contact information.

 If one of these people ever contacts you directly, first check the contact